prithviraj-11/ecommerce_data_pipeline/README.md

 #Orchestration Script
  - The orchestration script (data_pipeline_dag.py) is provided in the airflow/dags directory.
  - It includes:
-    - Data extraction from SQL.
+    - Data extraction from MySQL.
     - Data cleaning.
     - Data transformation.
     - Insights generation.